umermansoor/hadoop-java-example/README.md

 **Get up and running in less than 5 minutes**

-Tis program demonstrates using Hadoop's Map-Reduce concept in Java.
+This program demonstrates Hadoop's Map-Reduce concept in Java using a very simple example.
 The input is a raw data file listing earthquakes by region, magnitude and other information.
 The goal is to find the maximum magnitude of earthquake for a given region.

 ### Instructions for Setting Up Hadoop
 1. Download Hadoop 1.1.1 binary [Mirror](http://mirror.csclub.uwaterloo.ca/apache/hadoop/common/hadoop-1.1.1/hadoop-1.1.1.tar.gz)

 2. Extract it to a folder on your computer:

         $ tar xvfz hadoop-1.1.1.tar.gz